 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

-From the end of the Pitztal Valley Road in Mittelberg (nearby Steinbock Mountain Inn), walk along the very slightly ascending forest/dirt road next to Pitze River across the open Alpine meadows into the valley.
-The dirt road passes by Gletscherstübele Mountain Inn and leads to the base of a small cable car used to transport provisions and material up to the huts.
-This is the starting point of two trails; take the one on the right (which runs across more scenic landscape).
-The trail travels along the valley floor before it reaches the valley end from where it vigorously zigzags up through steep and rugged terrain in many switchbacks, sections of it passing by the frothing white torrents of Pitze River as you approach the glacier snout.
-The trail joins the alternative route at about 2400 meters above sea level; continue walking uphill.
+From the end of the Pitztal Valley road in Mittelberg (near the Gasthof Steinbock), walk along the very slightly ascending forest/dirt road next to the Pitze river across the open alpine meadows into the valley.
+The dirt road passes by the Gletscherstübele mountain inn (1,915 metres) and leads to the base of a small cable car used to transport provisions and material up to the huts.
+This is the starting point of two trails.
+Take the one on the right (which runs across more scenic landscape).
+The trail travels along the valley floor before it reaches the valley end, from where it vigorously zigzags up through steep and rugged terrain in many switchbacks, sections of it passing by the frothing white torrents of the Pitze river as you approach the glacier snout.
+The trail joins the alternative route at about 2400 metres above sea level; continue walking uphill.
 In this section the trail leads off the brook and travels steeply up the green and flowery slope over rough and smooth terrain (many steps made of stone).
-The last portion of the trail even crosses rock piles and ledges before you reach Braunschweiger Hut.
-Follow the signs for “Pitztaler Jöchl” and “Sölden”, walk down a few meters and continue across the steep tussock slope uphill (past the fork towards the new route of the Mainzer Höhenweg high-altitude trail).
+The last portion of the trail even crosses rock piles and ledges before you reach the Braunschweiger Hütte.
+Follow the signs for “Pitztaler Jöchl” and “Sölden”; walk down a few metres and continue uphill across the steep tussock slope (past the fork towards the new route of the Mainzer Höhenweg high-altitude trail).
 Here it is worth taking a detour to the top of the Karleskopf mountain (2,901 metres).
-Proceed along a short section with scree slopes that is assisted by a fixed anchoring system of cables to gain Pitztaler Jöchl Col. On the rocky descent from the col to the left you will pass towering rock cliffs and glacial fields.
-On your way to the car park of the Ötztal Glacier Road, you will go past the fork towards the old route of Mainzer Höhenweg High Altitude Trail.
-From the car park walk down the road and pass the base and the fork branching off to Tiefenbach Glacier.
-Right after the fork, turn right onto the trail to “Rettenbachalm” (take a shortcut on the trail which crosses the switchbacks of the road and leads past the chapel).
-The path now travels out of Rettenbach Valley on a descending slope, joins the valley floor and eventually crosses Rettenbach River.
+Proceed along a short section with scree slopes that is assisted by a fixed anchoring system of cables to gain the Pitztaler Jöchl col (2,996 metres).
+On the rocky descent from the col to the left you will pass towering rock cliffs and glacial fields.
+On your way to the car park of the Ötztal Glacier Road you will go past the fork towards the old route of Mainzer Höhenweg high-altitude trail.
+From the car park walk down the road and pass the base and the fork branching off to Tiefenbach glacier.
+Right after the fork, turn right onto the trail to “Rettenbachalm” at 2,145 metres (take a shortcut on the trail which crosses the switchbacks of the road and leads past the chapel).
+The path now travels out of the Rettenbach Valley on a descending slope, joins the valley floor and eventually crosses the Rettenbach river.
 Stay on the right bank of the brook, following a dirt road down through the unwooded valley.
-Finally, walk a few meters along the road towards the bus stop at the toll gate, where you’ll catch a bus down to the village centre of Sölden or proceed on foot (around 1.5 hours).
+Finally, walk a few metres along the road towards the bus stop at the toll gate, where you can take a taxi down to the village centre of Sölden or proceed on foot (around 1.5 hours).